Pope asks for special prayers for ‘very sick’ Benedict XVI

 Pope Francis called on Benedict at the monastery four months ago.
 The occasion was Francis’ latest ceremony elevating churchmen to cardinal rank, and the new “princes of the church” accompanied him for the brief greeting.

-The Vatican released a photo at the time that showed a very thin-looking Benedict clasping a hand of Francis as they current and past pontiff smiled at each other.
+The Vatican released a photo at the time that showed a very thin-looking Benedict clasping a hand of Francis as the current and past pontiff smiled at each other.

 In his first years of retirement, Benedict attended a couple of cardinal-elevating ceremonies in St. Peter’s Basilica.
 But in recent years, he wasn’t strong enough to attend the long service.